Spatiotemporal k-means: Related Work

 Though substantial work has been done to develop various spatiotemporal clustering techniques, the performance of these methods is rarely compared against one another and implementations are not open source.
-Recognizing that there was no unified and commonly used experimental dataset and protocol, Cakmak et. al proposed a benchmark for detecting moving clusters in collective animal behavior ~\cite{cakmak2021spatio}.
+Recognizing that there was no unified and commonly used experimental dataset and protocol, Cakmak et. al proposed a benchmark for detecting moving clusters in collective animal behavior ~\citep{cakmak2021spatio}.
 They generate realistic synthetic data with ground truth, and present state-of-the-art baseline methods.
-Their implemented algorithms extend spatial clustering methods by first assessing whether a data point is density reachable from another data point with respect to both space and time and then employing the splitting and merging process for spatiotemporal data by Peca et. al ~\cite{peca2012scalable}.
+Their implemented algorithms extend spatial clustering methods by first assessing whether a data point is density reachable from another data point with respect to both space and time and then employing a splitting and merging process ~\citep{peca2012scalable}.
+Additionally, ST$k$M (based on a pre-print of this paper) has been extended to the more abstract metric case involving graphs~\citep{dabke-2023-stgkm, dabke-2023-stgkm-conf, dabke-2024-stgkm-journal}.